 How do you measure dog apparel?

 For something like a coat or sweater, you should get a top line measurement for your dog—from neck to tail, the area that the garment will cover, essentially.
 Then measure from front legs to rib cage, and the circumference of your dog’s chest.
 For scarves and hoods, respectively, you can measure for their neck or head-to-neck.
-Take these measurement and reference sizing charts with the retailer to figure out what size of garment or accessory is ideal for you.
+Take these measurements and reference sizing charts with the retailer to figure out what size of garment or accessory is ideal for your dog.

 Do dogs need winter apparel?